 Extension to pay taxes: How to request additional time

 If you owe taxes and can’t pay right away, you can request a short-term extension of time to pay up to 180 days.
 This can be done using the Online Payment Agreement application on www.irs.gov.

 Taxpayers who request and are granted an additional 180 days to pay the tax in full generally will pay less in penalties and interest than if the debt were repaid through an installment agreement over a greater period of time.
 There is no fee for this short extension of time to pay.

-Once the IRS grants your extension, the IRS will send you a letter with your total pay-off amount calculated through the extension deadline.
-If you can’t pay the full balance by that date, contact the IRS before the deadline to request another type of payment plan or other agreement.
+Once the Internal Revenue Service grants your extension, the IRS will send you a letter with your total pay-off amount calculated through the tax extension deadline.
+If you can’t pay the full balance by that date, contact the IRS before the deadline to request an installment agreement (a type of extension payment plan or long-term payment agreement).